shaahinnasiri/Vofour_DataAnalysis/README.md

 # Vofour_DataAnalysis
-A platform for analysing data received from vofour info
+A platform for analysing data received from vofour